Documentation

 • • Yearly rollups — Aggregates monthly rollups

-Rollups are saved to life/ folder and include embedded photos, links to transcripts, and stats.
+Rollups are saved to the life/ folder and include embedded photos, links to transcripts, and stats.

 Layer 3: Claude Code (Intelligence Layer)